filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 - Don't be afraid of duplication between functional and contract tests.
   - You can use fakes and mocks in contract tests to simplify and limit their scope.
   - Functional tests that use real components will catch all functional bugs.
-    It's not in scope of contract tests.
+    It's not in the scope of contract tests.
 - It's not the job of the Consumer to be a test harness for the Provider.
 - Responses can have extra keys without failing the verification, but requests cannot - Postel's law.
 - Contract tests aren't designed to operate alone.
-  Contract tests _supplement_ unit, functional and all other types of tests.
+  Contract tests _supplement_ unit, functional, and all other types of tests.
 - Contract tests focus only on the messages (requests and responses).
   Functional tests also check for side effects.
 - Don't check for side effects in contract tests, e.g. if an object is stored in a database.